maguerrap/vlasov-poisson/README.md

 ```

 ### Examples
-We provide Jupyter notebooks in the `examples/` folder:
+We provide Jupyter notebooks in the `examples` folder:

 - Two Stream Equilibrium
 - Bump-on-Tail Equilibrium